The History of An 1850s Abandoned Mansion — and The Failed Attempt to Revive It

 A YouTube creator who visited the mansion and recorded a video with 27 thousand views called it “the coolest abandoned house I have been to ever”.

 Universally the comments on posts like these express a love for the building’s design and a desire for the building to be fixed up.
-Some people have mentioned they would be willing to donate to donate to a GoFundMe to help fix the building if one was ever set up.
+Some people have mentioned they would be willing to donate to a GoFundMe to help fix the building if one was ever set up.

 There may still be hope of fixing up this historical mansion if someone has the means and motivation.
 However, it is unknown whether the current owners will ever begin work on the project again, sell it, or let it sit.